-For more information about use the aftermarket products, see CPSafety.com
+For more information about aftermarket products, see CSFTL.org.

 For more information on LATCH usage, see the Car Seat Lady’s excellent explanation.

-When we first installed Eli's infant seat, we got the seatbelt pretty tight.
+When we first installed Eli’s infant seat, we got the seatbelt pretty tight.
 I mean, it budged a little, but we thought we had a good tight installation.
-It wasn't until several weeks later that we learned about the 1 inch rule.
-In order for a car seat to be properly installed there should be no more than 1 inch of movement at the back of the seat, either side to side or forward to back.
-The front of the seat will move a bit, it's part of how the seat can absorb energy in a crash, but if you're not getting a good tight install, try leaning into the seat a bit and then tightening up the seatbelt or latch.
-(Photo from the manual of the Clek Foonf.)
+It wasn’t until several weeks later that we learned about the 1 inch rule.
+In order for a car seat to be properly installed there should be no more than one inch of movement at the back of the seat, either side to side or forward to back.
+The front of the seat will move a bit, it’s part of how the seat can absorb energy in a crash, but if you’re not getting a good tight install, try leaning into the seat a bit and then tightening up the seatbelt or latch.

 For more information, see your car seat’s owner’s manual!

-I'm not going to beat this dead horse because I wrote a whole post about it here, but please consider keep your babies rear facing until age 2.
+I’m not going to beat this dead horse because I wrote a whole post about it here, but please consider keep your babies rear facing until age two.

 Eli started out in a Snugride 35 and honestly, I never even checked to see where his shoulders were in the seat because, well, it was an infant seat and he was an infant, so surely he fit.
 I remember at one point deciding we needed to move the straps up (I’m really not sure why) and I checked the manual which said that the straps should be at or below his shoulders.
 When I moved them up, they were slightly above and I kind of shrugged and thought, oh well.
 And now I cringe at my carelessness.
 Rear facing seats should have the straps that come out of the seat at or below the height of the shoulders and forward facing seats should have the straps coming out at or above.
 Seat belts for kids in boosters (or just sitting in a seat) should go across the thighs, not across the belly and should not touch the neck.
 Check your manual for specifics, and don’t ignore the rules like I did.